wizzlern/drupal-service-structure/exercises/09-editor-field/exercise.md

 TIP: Use code from code_snippets.php.

-- Work in the block class file at: modules/custom/we_profile/src/Plugin/ExtraField/FieldFormatter/EditorProfile.php
+- Work in the block class file at modules/custom/we_profile/src/Plugin/ExtraField/FieldFormatter/EditorProfile.php
 - Replace the mock output in the EditorProfile::view to contain:
   - The teaser view of the node editor.